-(b) For the year ended 31 December 2016, the recoverable amount of trading of electronic parts business cash generating units has been determined based on a value in use calculation which uses cash flow projection based on financial budgets approved by the directors and valued by the professional value covering a five year period, and discount rate of 20% per annum.
-Cash flow beyond that five-year period has been extrapolated using a steady 3% growth rate.
-This growth rate does not exceed the long-term average growth rate of the market.
+(b) For the year ended 31 December 2017 and 31 December 2016, the recoverable amount of trading of electronic parts business cash-generating units has been determined based on a value in use calculation which uses cash flow projection based on financial budgets approved by the directors and valued by the professional value covering a five year period, and discount rate of 14% (2016: 17.25%) per annum.
+Cash flows beyond that five-year period have been extrapolated using a steady 3.00% (2016: 3.00%) growth rate.
+This growth rate does not exceed the long-term average growth rate for the market.